sabnzbd/sabnzbd/main/README.txt

 **WARNING**   **WARNING**   **WARNING**

-This is Beta software, we know it's not fully mature.
+This is ALpha software, we know it's not fully mature.
 Use at your own risk.
 Don't blame us if your downloads fail.

 You are invited to file problem reports on our forum: http://forums.sabnzbd.org
-Board = "Beta Releases"
+Board = "Release Testers"

 **WARNING**   **WARNING**   **WARNING**